 - 1. Plaintiffs Mary Walsh and Beverly Nance are a married couple who have been in a committed relationship with one another for nearly four decades.
-They bring this action because Friendship Village Sunset Hills ("Friendship Village"), a senior housing community in St. Louis County, Missouri, discriminated against them on the basis of sex-in violation of the federal Fair Housing Act ("FHA") and the Missouri Human Rights Act ("MHRA")-by denying them housing in July 2016. - 2.
+They bring this action because Friendship Village Sunset Hills ("Friendship Village"), a senior housing community in St. Louis County, Missouri, discriminated against them on the basis of sex-in violation of the federal Fair Housing Act ("FHA")-by denying them housing in July 2016. - 2.
 Despite being financially and otherwise qualified for residency in the community, Friendship Village denied Ms. Walsh and Ms. Nance admission, by letter of July 29, 2016, on the basis of a "Cohabitation Policy" that defines marriage as "the union of one man and one woman, as marriage is understood in the Bible."